DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

 Second participation.
 We got that too: many folks have commented and shared opinions.
 Amazing.
 Thank you.

-Collaboration: that is definititely what I am struggling with: first of all, most people interested in the project are photographers.
+Collaboration: that is definitively what I am struggling with: first of all, most people interested in the project are photographers.
 Stop.
 They don't have the skills to help.
 And when I have pressed for "photographic" technical questions, they shy away.

 Of course there are notable exceptions.
 Other times people want to help, but for whatever reason they don't have the time.